Known Issues And Workarounds#

 • Updating from 12.0.1 and earlier to 12.1.0 requires reconfiguration of the Influx/Telegraf monitoring stack.
 The following command can be used to update the necessary config files: /opt/scyld/clusterware/bin/influx_grafana_setup --tele-env, followed by systemctl restart telegraf.
 All data will persist through the upgrade.

-• When using ignition to make partitions the partition specified with _disk_root will be formatted with the ext4 file system even if the ignition file specifies another file system such as XFS.
+• When using Ignition to make partitions, the partition specified with _disk_root will be formatted with the ext4 file system even if the ignition file specifies another file system such as XFS.